ajayre/djettps/README.md

-# djettps
+# D-Jetronic Throttle Position Sensor Clone PCB
-D-Jetronic Throttle Position Sensor
+A clone circuit board for these sensors.